Manishearth/manishearth.github.io/source/drafts/async.md

 These are another building block.
 A [`Future`] is basically the promise of eventually having a value (in fact, in Javascript these are called `Promise`s).

-So for example, you can ask to listen on a network socket, and get a `Future` back.
+So for example, you can ask to listen on a network socket, and get a `Future` back  (actually, a `Stream`, which is like a future but for a sequence of values).
 This `Future` won't contain the response _yet_, but will know when it's ready.
 You can `wait()` on a `Future`, which will block until you have a result, and you can also `poll()` it, asking it if it's done yet (it will give you the result if it is).

 Futures can also be chained, so you can do stuff like `future.then(|result| process(result))`.
 The closure passed to `then` itself can produce another future, so you can chain together